Panasonic Lumix DMC-G7 Review

 Overall, ergonomics of the Panasonic G7 are very good.
 Only the modality of the EC control is troublesome yet this can be changed by dedicated one control-dial to Exposure-Compensation.
 One will still have to be careful not to dial EC accidentally but it makes the G7 more predictable.
 Every important photographic control is within easy reach even without much customization.

-Panasonic DMC-G7 Facts
+Panasonic DMC-G7 Highlights